Velvetred2020/Daily_task_app/README.md

 - Inspired by the simplicity of classic to-do apps.
 - Thanks to the open-source community for continuous inspiration.

-Built with 💻 and ☕ by Elena.
-Star ⭐ this repo if you find it useful!
+Made with 💻 and ☕ by Elena (@Velvetred2020).
+Give it a ⭐ if you liked it!